harishgobugari/SSEETL/README.md

 ### Running the project

-- Install required packages from requirements.txt file using pip install -r requirements.txt
+- Install required packages from `requirements.txt` file using pip install -r requirements.txt

-- Run the etl.py file and pass 'file_path' of your output folder in main function
+- Run the `etl.py` file and pass `file_path` of your output folder in main function